When Should You Use No-Hub Fitting Restraints?

 Tell Us How We Can Help

 HoldRite offers the #117 series through wholesalers nationwide.
 We’re also available to answer questions about our products directly.
-If there’s anything you need to know, call us at 800-321-0316.

 If you are an engineer, contractor, or wholesaler, call us to ask about our No-Charge VIP Estimating Service, which can help you to see the savings involved in using our no-hub fitting restraints and potentially uncover other savings opportunities.